Getting Lost: Reception

-The book was generally well-received among critics.
 Writing for The New York Times, Dwight Garner stated that Getting Lost: "is a feverish book.
 It’s about being impaled by desire, and about the things human beings want, as opposed to the things for which they settle."
-Garner further stated that the book is "one of those books about loneliness that, on every page, makes you feel less alone.
+Garner further stated that the book is "one of those books about loneliness that, on every page, makes you feel less alone."
 Writing for The Guardian, Ankita Chakraborty states: "Like Anna Karenina and Madame Bovary, Ernaux’s affair should be counted as one of the great liaisons of literature".
 Writing for The Harvard Crimson, Carmine Passarella stated: "What could have been nothing more than a personal diary detailing a secretive and ultimately inconsequential mid-life love affair has, by virtue of excellent storytelling, become a representation of what it means to be human, in all of its embarrassing and reductive glory".
 The book was named as one of the best books of 2022 by the BBC as well as being selected as one of Time magazine's must-read books of 2022.